sagemath/trac_to_gh/Issue 1199.md

 }
 ```

-Changing assignee from was to jkantor.
+Changing assignee from @williamstein to jkantor.